-For much improved ADC performance, an external 3.0V shunt reference, such as LM4040, can be connected from the ADC\VREF pin to ground.
+ADC\VREF pin to ground.
 Note that if doing this the ADC range is limited to 0V - 3.0V signals (rather than 0V - 3.3V), and the shunt reference will draw continuous current through the $200\Omega$ filter resistor (3.3V - 3.0V)/200 = ~1.5mA.

-Note that the 1 $\Omega$ resistor on Pico W (R9) is designed to help with shunt references that would otherwise become unstable when directly connected to 2.2 $\mu$ F. It also ensures there is filtering even in the case that 3.3V and ADC\VREF are shorted together (which users who are tolerant to noise and want to reduce the inherent offset may wish to do).
+Note that the $1\Omega$ resistor on Pico W (R9) is designed to help with shunt references that would otherwise become unstable when directly connected to $2.2\mu F$ .
+It also ensures there is filtering even in the case that 3.3V and ADC\VREF are shorted together (which users who are tolerant to noise and want to reduce the inherent offset may wish to do).